Hans-Joachim Kroschinski: Ace-in-a-day?

 On 21 December 1944 in the Courland Pocket, Kroschinski may have become an "ace-in-a-day", when he claimed five Petlyakov Pe-2 bombers near Frauenburg, now Frombork in northern Poland.
 The authors Obermaier and Weal also state that Kroschinski claimed five Pe-2s that day.
 However, the authors Prien, Stemmer, Balke and Bock state that I. Gruppe pilots claimed five Pe-2s shot down, but only two by Kroschinski, two further by Feldwebel Johann Neidlinger and one by an unknown pilot.

 Kroschinski was then shot down in his Focke-Wulf Fw 190 A-9 (Werknummer 380360—factory number) in combat with Pe-2 bombers and Yakovlev Yak-9 fighters.
-Severly wounded, he managed to bail out at 09:05 southeast of Frauenburg.
+Severely wounded, he managed to bail out at 09:05 southeast of Frauenburg.
 In this encounter, Kroschinski lost his eyesight and his right leg.
 During his convalescence on 17 April 1945, Kroschinki was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 76 aerial victories claimed, the last recipient of JG 54.